 PDF download Download Article

-Learn whether or not this viral horror story is real…
+Minecraft expert Jose Rivera explains whether this viral horror story is real

 PDF download Download Article

 There are plenty of creepy Minecraft stories that will shock you out of your socks, and “There Were 2 Kids in the House” is one of them.
 This horror story details the kidnapping of a child who was forced to livestream Minecraft, and it has swept across the internet.
-But, is it real?
-Was Levi Golding actually forced to livestream Minecraft?
-In this article, we dive into the nitty-gritty details to explain the story, whether or not it’s real, other Minecraft horror stories, and more!
+But did it really happen?
+We asked Minecraft expert Jose Rivera and PhD student in text & discourse Israel Vieira Pereira, PhD, to help us explain the story, discuss whether or not it’s real, explore other Minecraft horror stories, and more!

 “There Were 2 Kids in the House” Explained

-“There were 2 kids in the house” comes from a Minecraft horror story by TikToker @zachobuilds.
-In the story (which is told through streams), a kid is kidnapped and forced to livestream.
-He slowly reveals personal details; gradually, @zachobuilds comes to the shocking conclusion that there were really 2 kids kidnapped.
+Minecraft expert Jose Rivera explains that “There were 2 kids in the house” is a fictional Minecraft horror story.
+In the story, which is told through streams, a kidnapped child slowly reveals personal details, gradually revealing that there were really 2 kids all along.

 Section 1 of 4: